-- (2) In addition to the indebtedness reflected in this table, as of September 30, 2006 we had approximately \$14.6 million of letters of credit outstanding under our senior credit facility.
-At September 30, 2006, we had no borrowings outstanding under our revolving credit facility and \$35.4 million available for borrowings. - (3) The information as to outstanding shares of our common stock in this table excludes (i) an aggregate of 1,300,000 shares issuable upon the exercise of options to be issued in connection with this offering under our 2006 Stock Incentive Plan and (ii) an aggregate of 1,925,000 additional shares that will be available for future awards under our 2006 Stock Incentive Plan.
+- In addition to the indebtedness reflected in this table, as of June 30, 2006 we had approximately \$14.6 million of letters of credit outstanding under our (2) senior credit facility.
+At June 30, 2006, we had no borrowings outstanding under our revolving credit facility and \$35.4 million available for borrowings. - (3)The information as to outstanding shares of our common stock in this table excludes: (i) an aggregate of shares issuable upon the exercise of options to be issued in connection with this offering under our 2006 Stock Incentive Plan at an exercise price equal to the initial public offering price for our common stock in this offering and (ii) an aggregate of additional shares that will be initially available for future awards under our 2006 Stock Incentive Plan to be adopted by us in connection with this offering plus scheduled annual increases and other potential increases in the number of shares reserved for issuance under such plan.